atifs/vsrx-ansible/README.md

  > Yes, it's that easy, assuming you didn't go and modify the playbook

+4. For now, you'll just need to wait for the routers to come up.
+I'll add better built-in notifications, e.g. libnotify and Growl.

 5. It is recommended that you gracefully shutdown these VMs from Junos first, as there is no VMware Tools (client tools) functionality for VSRX... yet.
 Once they're gracefully shutdown, use `stop.yml` for stopping them (or use Workstation client).
 You can also use `pause.yml` to suspend them, and come back later.